How to prepare your home for a natural disaster

 Look for fire-retardant plants

-During a wildfire, plants in the yard can fuel the flames and spread the fire towards the house.
+In areas prone to wildfire, creating a defensible zone around your home and making use of non-flammable materials, like cement and stone, are just some strategies to protect your home.
+Plants in the yard can fuel the flames and spread the fire towards the house.
 Cal Fire recommends planting fire-retardant plants, like Rockrose, ice plant, aloe, hedging roses, sumac and shrub apples.
 Maple, poplar and cherry trees tend to be less flammable than pine or fir trees.
+A well-maintained lawn that does not have overgrown, dried out grass can also help mitigate your risk.

 In many cases, home insurance will cover natural disaster claims.
-Any weather event that causes heavy winds, heavy rain, freezing, snow and ice, fire and lightning or falling objects is typically covered under insurance.
+Weather events that cause heavy winds, heavy rain, freezing, snow and ice, fire and lightning or falling objects are typically covered under homeowners insurance.

 Home insurance will usually cover damage to the home’s exterior and personal belongings inside and outside the home.
 If it becomes necessary to move out temporarily while the home is being repaired, loss of use coverage will pay for hotel and food expenses.